rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.txt

   x := 5;

-> Multiple variable decleration: Multiple variables can be declared on one line, seperated by commas.
+> Multiple variable declaration: Multiple variables can be declared on one line, seperated by commas.
 This is an alterative to the ugly begin/end block, or the bulky single variable per line style.

 new:
   variable a, b, c;